SeaQL/sea-orm/README.md

 ## Sponsorship

 [SeaQL.org](https://www.sea-ql.org/) is an independent open-source organization run by passionate developers.
-If you enjoy using our libraries, please star and share our repositories.
 If you feel generous, a small donation via [GitHub Sponsor](https://github.com/sponsors/SeaQL) will be greatly appreciated, and goes a long way towards sustaining the organization.

 ### Gold Sponsors